Rural Engagement Arts Programme

 You can apply for the following eligible costs, which are indicative and not limited to:

-• Costs of artists and tutors (including fees , accommodation, travel and subsistence) However please note that subsistence costs are capped at £20 per day.
-Also, if you are applying for artists and/or tutor costs, you must supply the relevant CVs, biography, or history of artistic practice information
+- Costs of artists and tutors (including fees, accommodation and travel).
+Also, if you are applying for artists and/or tutor costs, you must supply the relevant CVs, biography, or history of artistic practice information.

 How to apply?